mike-weiner/display-event-locations-tec/README.md

 Hover over `Settings` in the left-hand sidebar within the administration area of your WordPress installation.
 Click on `Display Event Location for The Events Calendar` from the flyout that appears.

 Once the page loads, click the checkbox for the `Show Full Venue Address Inside Tooltip` option.
-Once the checkbox is selected, click the blue `Save Changes` button.
+Once the checkbox is checked, click the blue `Save Changes` button.

 Once the page reloads, scroll to the bottom of the page and under the "Preview Tooltip" area, the fake tooltip should display the location and fake street address underneath.

 ### How do I change the font size of the event venue/location name and/or street address text within the tooltip?

-In version 3.2 of this plugin, a CSS class system was implemented to allow for greater control of the stylization of the elements added to the tooltip by this plugin.
+In version `3.2` of this plugin, a CSS class system was implemented to allow for greater control of the stylization of the elements added to the tooltip by this plugin.

 To change the font-size of the venue/location name and street address add the CSS code below to your website.